 Welcome to Puerto Rico

-Come to Puerto Rico and experience delightful vocals, indigenous sounds, and the vast array of instruments that enhance this rich culture.
-The cities of San Juan and Ponce are eager to have you visit and share in their valued and respected traditions of rhythm, dance, and song.
+Come to Puerto Rico and experience its delightful vocals, indigenous sounds, and vast array of instruments.
+The residents of San Juan and Ponce are eager to have you visit and share in their valued and respected traditions of rhythm, dance, and song.